-- Check scraper to roller distance & adjust if necessary (scraper should be 1/4" to 3/8" from LSTX rollers or 3/4" to 1" for LSTXE models). - Check scraper plate wear & adjust or replace as necessary (replace all scrapers per row at the same time). - Check scraper row adjustment for slippage & re-torque or replace hardware if necessary.
+- Check scraper to roller distance & adjust if necessary (scraper distance from roller should be 1/4" to 3/8" for LSTX rollers -or- 3/4" to 1" for LSTXE rollers). - Check scraper plate wear & adjust or replace as necessary (replace all scrapers per row at the same time). - Check scraper row adjustment for slippage & re-torque or replace hardware if necessary.